clickcrystals-development/ClickCrystals/README.md

     - Search screen now uses a scroll panel
   Modules:
     - Added GhostTotem (renders totems in your hand when you die)
+    - Removed IconHud
+    - Added InGameHud module, settings for all the custom info huds
+  Config:
+    - Json format now printers in a more readable format, so you can exchange configs easier!

 Notice:
   - USE COMMAND ,keybinds IF YOU DON'T KNOW THE KEYBIND FOR SOMETHING